py2ai/py2ai.github.io/_posts/2020-10-01-Drag-Drop-CSV-File-on-PyQt5-GUI.md

 ---
+categories:
+- GUI tutorial series
+description: Making a drag drop CSV file based matplotlib GUI with multiple themes
+featured-img: pyqt7
+keywords:
+- based
+- development
+- matplotlib
+- code
+- gui
+- drag
+- programming
+- tutorial
 layout: post
-title: How to make a Matplotlib and PyQt5 based GUI with drag and drop the CSV file
-categories: [GUI tutorial series]
 mathjax: true
-featured-img: pyqt7
-description: Making a drag drop CSV file based matplotlib GUI with multiple themes
+title: How to make a Matplotlib and PyQt5 based GUI with drag...
 ---

+# PyQt5 and Matplotlib

 Hello friends, here is the code for the drag and drop enabled matplotlib GUI in PyQt5.
 Save the first main.py and the second drag_drop.py and run it.
 Enjoy, and do